Driving lessons and specialist driving instructors

 The theory test

 The theory test is made up of two parts – the multiple choice part and the hazard perception part.
 Some of the multiple choice questions will be presented to you in the form of a case study.
 A case study shows a scenario on which five questions will be based.
-The subject of the scenario will focus on real life examples and experiences that you might encounter when driving.
+The subject of the scenario will focus on real life examples and experiences that you might meet when driving.

 Theory tests are usually held at test centres, which are generally wheelchair accessible and offer specialist facilities for people with disabilities.
 However, arrangements can be made for you to take the test at home or at a different centre if your local centre is not accessible to you.

 The theory test system has been designed to be accessible and is available in spoken as well as written format.
-Candidates with hearing difficulties can watch a video of the test in British Sign Language.
+Candidates with difficulty hearing can watch a video of the test in British Sign Language.
 The test conditions can also be adapted if you have light-sensitive epilepsy.

 You can ask for extra time for the multiple choice element of the theory test, but will need to provide supporting evidence before this can be agreed.
 It's very important to mention any special requirements you may have when you book your test with the Driver and Vehicle Agency (DVA).

-Please let the DVA know if you:
+Let the DVA know if you:

 - need access for a wheelchair

-- are deaf or have other hearing difficulties
+- are deaf or have difficulty hearing

-- are dyslexic or have reading difficulties
+- are dyslexic or have difficulty reading

 - do not read or understand English